From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 We aligned around a clear hypothesis:

-If we provide a simple, stable mobile app, we increase technician efficiency, reduce churn, and unlock enterprise growth.
+If we provide a simple, and stable mobile app, we increase technician efficiency, reduce churn, and unlock enterprise growth.

 This led to three strategic priorities: